microsoft/AirSim/MavLinkCom/README.md

 MavLinkVehicle is a MavLinkNode that tracks various messages that define the overall vehicle state and provides a VehicleState struct containing a snapshot of that state, including home position, current orientation, local position, global position, and so on.
-This class also provides a bunch of helper methods that wrap commonly used commands providing simle method calls to do things like arm, disarm, takeoff, land, go to a local coordinate, and fly under offbaord control either by position or velocity control.
+This class also provides a bunch of helper methods that wrap commonly used commands providing simple method calls to do things like arm, disarm, takeoff, land, go to a local coordinate, and fly under offbaord control either by position or velocity control.

 ### MavLinkTcpServer